priority3/priority.me/pages/blogs/blog-site-addfun.md

 - [ ]  hide the hearder when scroll down in `post page`
 - [ ]  add `search` function in `post page` (`lower priority`)
 - [ ]  ~~refactor to `Vue`~~
-...
+- [ ] when the `md pages` just has one item, the style has some problems ...